 Handling the holidays with grace.
-This time of year can bring out the best and the worst in all of us, and after dealing with a global pandemic for almost two years – we might be a bit off of our game.
-With Thanksgiving this week, there is a lot to think about.
-Fears about COVID and the vaccine are still very present – not to mention unrest in our country and around the world.
+This time of year can bring out the best and the worst in all of us, and after dealing with an ever-changing world – we might be a bit off of our game.
+With Thanksgiving next week, there is a lot to think about.
 The list of concerns is long indeed.

 Handling the Holidays with Grace

 Many of us will be traveling to visit family or hosting family in our homes this week.
 For those with healthy relationships, the holidays are some of the best times of the year.

 We enjoy the encouragement and strength we find in our parents, grandparents, siblings, children, and other relatives.
 We reflect with loved ones the joys and sorrows of the past year, as we are grateful for the time we have together.